Physics prospects with the second oscillation maximum at Deep Underground Neutrino Experiment: Framework

 \right) \ , \eea where $s_{ij}=\sin {\theta_{ij}}, c_{ij}=\cos \theta_{ij}$ and $\delta$ is the Dirac-type CP phase.
 Additionally, if neutrinos are Majorana, there can be two additional Majorana-type phases in the three flavour case.
 However, those Majorana phases play no role in neutrino oscillations~\cite{giunti}.

-In a typical long baseline experiment such as DUNE, at the source, neutrinos are produced via pion decay process and in the muon flavour.
+In a typical long baseline experiment such as DUNE, at the source, a high purity beam of muon neutrinos ($> 90\%$ pure) is produced via pion and kaon decays.
 In principle, all the oscillation channels $\nu_\mu \to \nu_e$ ($\nu_e$ appearance), $\nu_\mu \to \nu_\mu$ ($\nu_\mu$ disappearance) and $\nu_\mu \to \nu_\tau$ ($\nu_\tau$ appearance) should be accessible at DUNE.
 However, with the standard beam tune of the LBNF beamline, the $\nu_\mu \to \nu_\tau$ appearance channel does not lead to sizable event samples~\cite{PhysRevD.100.016004} and it is not possible to probe this channel.
 In recent studies, it has been shown that higher energy beam tunes may prove useful to probe this channel~\cite{deGouvea:2019ozk,Ghoshal:2019pab,Rout:2020cxi}.
 However, here, we are concerned with the standard beam tune at DUNE and the flux relevant for the $2^{nd}$ maxima, so the channels considered are : $\nu_e$ appearance channel and $\nu_\mu$ disappearance channel.
-In order to have a clear understanding of the role of second oscillation maximum vis a vis the first oscillation maximum in probing the current unknowns, we briefly describe the main features of oscillation probability for $\nu_\mu \to \nu_e$ channel.
+In order to have a clear understanding of the role of second oscillation maximum vis-a-vis the first oscillation maximum in probing the current unknowns, we briefly describe the main features of the oscillation probability for the $\nu_\mu \to \nu_e$ channel.